 For example, family members are eligible to use the benefits of the Servicemembers Opportunity Colleges (SOC) Program, Scholarships and Grants, and the Spouse and Dependent Education Assistance program (DEA).

 SOC member schools understand the hardships military (family) students face due to frequent transfers, so they have designed credit transfer practices that minimize loss of credit and avoid duplication of course work.
 Many SOC institutions also award credit for tests such as the CLEP, ECE, and DSST national testing programs.
+See our SOC page for details.

 In addition, each service or designated service aid organization, offers family members special education benefits like tuition assistance, grants, and loans.
 These benefits are often specific to your current Permanent Duty Station or other criteria.